SIOP International Research and Collaboration (IRC) Small Grant

-All grant award recipients will be required to deliver a final report to SIOP within 1 year of the date of the award.
-Awardees should be aware that a synopsis of their research will be placed on the SIOP Web site.
+All grant recipients will be required to deliver a final report to SIOP within 1 year of the date of the grant.
+Recipients should be aware that a synopsis of their research will be placed on the SIOP Web site.
 This synopsis will be of such a nature so as not to preclude subsequent publication of the research.
 It is strongly encouraged that the results of the research be submitted for presentation at the annual SIOP conference.

 Format of the Proposal

 The proposal should adhere to accepted formatting guidelines (e.g., APA guidelines) and should include the following sections:

 - Literature review and rationale for the project